luane-aquino/checkout/README.md

 # Checkout app

 This is a simple checkout app that shows 3 steps (cart, payment and confirmation).
-It is build using:
+It is build using the following:
 - React
 - HTML
 - CSS